lmoscoted/queue-web-api-server/README.md

 - run docker-composer exec workspace bash
 - run composer install

-Laravel has the most extensive and thorough [documentation](https://laravel.com/docs)

-### Testing
+## Testing
 For testing, go to laradock folder, then run docker-composer exec workspace.
 Finally run php artisan test
-#### Load Testing
+### Load Testing
 For load testing it will be used the data which located in data folder.
 So those commands must be ran on that folder.
+We can use [Apache Benchmark](https://httpd.apache.org/docs/2.4/programs/ab.html)

 Test for Add Job n = 4.000 c = 1.000
 - ab -n 4000 -c 1000 -k  -s 60 -T application/json -p dataDefault.json  http://127.0.0.1/api/job/